 Usage

 Drall offers a number of commands to simplify working with multi-site Drupal installations.
-Here’s a list of drall commands that you might find useful.
+Here’s a list of Drall commands that you might find useful.

 - A pre-defined site group.

 There are a number of ways in which you can to use this command.
+In general, drall exec

-With @@uri
+With @@dir

-In this method, the --uri
+In this method, @@dir

-$ drall exec:drush --uri=@@uri core:status
+$ drall exec drush --uri=@@dir core:status

 # Equivalent to running the following Drush commands.